Great Expectations: Macroeconomic Implications of Forecasting Behavior

 The goal of this proposal is to advance the research frontier on expectations formation and their economic impact.
 The proposal consists of three related projects that, through the provision of novel empirical evidence and the design of a new theoretical framework, can guide future research and better inform policy decisions.

-Expectations and Economic Turmoil
+Expectations and Economic Conditions

-Recent empirical evidence suggests that expectations react to shocks sluggishly, but—one might argue—this may only be the case because data was gathered under stable economic conditions.
+Recent empirical evidence suggests that expectations react to shocks sluggishly.
+However, one might argue that this may only be the case because data was gathered under stable economic conditions.

 We plan to explore the hypothesis that expectations quickly adapt and “de-anchor” in periods of economic turmoil.
 If, as we conjecture, expectations are state dependent, then a better understanding of the conditions under which stickiness persists is critical for policy.
-We exploit survey data on a larger-than-usual set of countries and uncover new properties of expectations.

 Central Bank Communication and Financial Literacy